YogliB/zed-copilot/docs/development/GIT_HOOKS.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 Running WASM Validation

-📋 Building WASM (release)...
-   Compiling zed-copilot v0.0.1
-✅ WASM build passed
+⚠️  Skipping WASM validation for native Zed extension (cdylib) 📋 This project uses HTTP dependencies incompatible with WASM targets.
+📋 WASM validation is not applicable for native Zed extensions.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ✅ All Tests Passed! ✨